-Both CUA credit cards offer up to 55 interest-free days on purchases, but to enjoy these interest-free days you have to pay your account’s outstanding balance in full every month.
+Both CUA credit cards offer up to 55 interest-free days on purchases.
+To enjoy these interest-free days, you have to pay your account’s outstanding balance in full every month.

 If you choose to get a CUA credit card, you can request up to 9 additional cards.
 This allows you to share your account with a partner or family member, and could help maximise your reward point earnings if you choose the CUA Platinum Credit Card.
 Keep in mind that you remain liable for all purchases made using additional cards linked to your primary card.

 Keep track of your credit card transactions and manage your account 24/7 from anywhere using CUA’s online banking platform or mobile banking app.

 CUA customers can access their accounts through the entire rediATM network, which comprises of more than 3,000 ATMs across Australia.

 CUA member benefits

 CUA ensures that its profits go back to its customers in the form of lower fees and better rates.
 It also gives you the ability to bundle products such as credit cards and home loans, which can simplify your banking and help you save more on fees.
 In addition to these benefits, CUA members can participate in its governance, ask questions about management and financial performance and even have voting rights at the Annual General Meeting.

 How to apply for a CUA credit card

 You can apply for a CUA credit card online in just four steps.
 Before you apply, make sure you meet the eligibility requirements and have all the relevant details on hand to speed up the process.